 In this writeup, we have discussed all the points of difference between debit card and credit card.

 Content: Credit Card Vs Debit Card

-|Basis for comparison||Credit Card||Debit Card|
+|Basis for Comparison||Credit Card||Debit Card|

 |Implies||Pay later||Pay now|

-|Interest||Interest is charged when payment is not made to the bank within a specified time period.||No interest is charged.|
+|Interest||Interest is charged on the outstanding balance when payment is not made to the bank within a specified time period.||No interest is charged.|

 Definition of Credit Card

 A credit card is a card made up of plastic, that is why it is also called plastic money.
 It is basically a method of postponing payment, wherein the customer makes purchases and pays later on, to the bank or financial institution which makes payment on the customer’s behalf at the time of purchase.